vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-app.md

 updatedAt: "2022-03-09T16:31:39.613Z"
 ---

-[block:callout]
-{
-  "type": "info",
-  "title": "Demo videos",
-  "body": "You can check the demo videos of Payment App on our Office Hours through these links in [English](https://youtu.be/nrZOZ7LMtLE?t=3119) and [Portuguese](https://youtu.be/YJ0qSgYiN8c?t=1064)."
+> ℹ️ You can check the demo videos of Payment App on our Office Hours through these links in [English](https://youtu.be/nrZOZ7LMtLE?t=3119) and [Portuguese](https://youtu.be/YJ0qSgYiN8c?t=1064).
-}
-[/block]

 A Payment App is a special type of app built-in [VTEX IO](https://developers.vtex.com/vtex-developer-docs/docs/what-is-vtex-io) which allows developers to create custom payment experiences on the checkout page, without redirecting customers to an external website.

 In terms of programming, a Payment App is defined as a class in TypeScript that extends from [React’s Component](https://reactjs.org/docs/react-component.html).
 You can configure a payment method to use a specific Payment App, and this app is instantiated by the Checkout UI when the payment method is selected in the purchase.